-The average case duration in public law cases in England and Wales was 33.3 weeks in 2019.
-41% of cases completed within the 26-week target, down from 49% in 2018.
-The average case duration for private law cases was 28.3 weeks.
+The average case duration in public law cases in England and Wales was 33.2 weeks in 2019.
+The average case duration for private law cases was 28.2 weeks.

-Figure 4: Public and private law case duration in England and Wales, 2011-2019 (MoJ 2020a) Have public law orders changed over time?
+Figure 6: Public and private law case duration in England and Wales, 2011-2018 (MoJ 2020)

+Have public law orders changed over time?

-Data sources Harwin, J., Alrouh, B., Golding, L., McQaurrie, T., Broadhurst, K. and Cusworth, L. (2019).
+Harwin, J., Alrouh, B., Golding, L., McQaurrie, T., Broadhurst, K. and Cusworth, L. (2019).
 The contribution of supervision orders and special guardianship to children's lives and family justice.
 Lancaster: Centre for Child & Family Research and Lancaster University.

 Uses Cafcass England data to explore pattern of final legal orders from 2007/8-2016/17.